MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Gig No. 7 - Ken Uncut, the Hoop and Toy South Kensington

+Gigging in the afternoon?
+Weird.
+I was focused on setting up a timer and recording my set and as a result managed to do neither.
+So no recording to post here.

+I thought a lot of the other comedians were *very* good and I did find myself spilling out into the South Kensington freezing afternoon wondering why I am doing this (the questions pretty much everybody else asks me).

+But I did do the whole of the Fucking ToTo, ToTo, TuTu.
+Bit which I've no idea where it came from, but there we are.
+So I came away with a bunch of resolutions.

+1) Hothouse your routines when you have new material in them (I don't quite know how I'm going to do that before tomorrow night, but, anyway, that's the resolution).
+2) Keep writing - doing the hadron joke collider etc really works, even when it doesn't work.
+3) When you think somebody is really funny (like yesterday, there was a guy with long hair and glasses who was really funny) get there name and then you can write about how funny they are.

+OK that's enough resolutions.

 ### Joke No. 15 - Fucking Tutu

 No I actually like being married.
 And I love my wife.
 I don't know did I break some basic comedy rule.
 But actually getting married was complicated a bit by the injuries from my stag night.